lbw138286/cp3407/docs/acceptance-testing-and-client-feedback.md

 - Actions taken: The lecturer feedback was recorded and the data-presentation usability issue was documented.
 - Planned improvement: Replace or supplement the raw JSON output with clearer summary cards, formatted tables and spending-trend charts.
 Currency values and trend directions should be displayed using simple and readable labels.
 - Evidence: `docs/evidence/Acceptance-Iteration3-Lecturer-Feedback.png`

+### Actions Taken

+The report and spending trend interface was redesigned in response to the lecturer's usability feedback.
+Raw JSON is no longer used as the primary presentation method.
+The application now presents monthly spending through summary cards, formatted expense tables, category progress bars and readable monthly comparison charts.
+Raw JSON remains available only as optional technical evidence.

+### Result

+The lecturer's feedback about complex data presentation has been addressed in the final implementation.